-Safeguarding: protecting children and vulnerable adults from maltreatment, exploitation, harm, or abuse.
+Safeguarding: protecting children and adults at risk from maltreatment, exploitation, harm, neglect or abuse.
 This can include protection from physical, sexual, or psychological harm.
-Safeguarding is also the protection of children and vulnerable adults from involvement with crime and/or terrorism.
+It also includes promoting the welfare of children, which includes providing help and support to meet the needs of children as soon as problems emerge and protecting children from maltreatment, whether that is within or outside the home, including online.
+Safeguarding is also the protection of children and adults at risk from involvement with crime and/or terrorism.

 CEG responsibilities to all students and staff comply with statutory requirements, advice and guidance, including: